-This study had several limitations.
+This study has several limitations.
 First, we were unable to examine the association of 25(OH)D levels in relation to risk of milder cases of diverticulitis that did not require hospitalization.
-Thus, we cannot exclude the possibility that our findings are the result of a higher likelihood of patients with low vitamin D levels requiring hospital admission for diverticulitis.
-Nonetheless, our end point of hospitalizations for diverticulitis is perhaps the most clinically important.
+Thus, we cannot exclude the possibility that our findings are due to a higher likelihood for patients with low vitamin D levels requiring hospital admission for diverticulitis.
+Nonetheless, our endpoint of hospitalizations for diverticulitis is perhaps the most clinically important.
 Second, our reliance on billing coding likely underestimates the true incidence of uncomplicated diverticulosis.
 Third, we were limited in our ability to adjust for other potential diverticulitis risk factors.
-Although we used available information on the presence of comorbidities, such as diabetes mellitus, coronary artery disease, and obesity, to reflect overall patient health, such data are likely incomplete because they required entry and coding by treating clinicians.
-We also were unable to consider other important lifestyle variables within our data set.
-One marker of healthpromoting behaviors, receipt of colonoscopy, did not appear to alter our results materially.
-However, we could not consider other potentially important factors, such as diet and physical activity, that were not recorded reliably in the medical record.
+Although we used available information on the presence of comorbidities, such as diabetes mellitus, coronary artery disease, and obesity to reflect overall patient health, such data are likely incomplete since they required entry and coding by treating clinicians.
+We were also unable to consider other important lifestyle variables within our dataset.
+One marker of health-promoting behaviors, receipt of colonoscopy, did not appear to alter our results materially.
+However, we could not consider other potentially important factors, such as diet and physical activity, that were not reliably recorded in the medical record.
 Physical activity has been associated with both higher 25(OH)D levels and diverticulitis.
 However, physical activity is unlikely to completely account for the magnitude of our observed inverse associations between 25(OH)D level and diverticulitis.
 Moreover, the mechanism by which physical activity may be associated with a lower risk of diverticulitis is unclear.
 It is plausible that such an association could, at least in part, be mediated by higher 25(OH)D levels related to greater exposure to UV light among more physically active individuals.

-In summary, we show that higher prediagnostic serum 25(OH)D levels are associated with a lower risk of requiring hospitalization for diverticulitis.
-Taken together with prior studies showing an inverse association of 25(OH)D and risk of colorectal cancer and inflammatory bowel disease, these results highlight the potential importance of vitamin D in the maintenance of colonic health.
+In summary, we show that higher pre-diagnostic serum 25(OH)D levels are associated with a lower risk of requiring hospitalization for diverticulitis.
+Taken together with prior studies showing an inverse association of 25(OH)D and risk of CRC and IBD, these results highlight the potential importance of vitamin D in the maintenance of colonic health.
 Additional studies in cohorts with more detailed information on potential confounders of this association are warranted.